fsprojects/FAKE/help/markdown/fake-gettingstarted.md

 * Add more modules specific to your application and discover the Fake-APIs
 * look at the [quick start guide](fake-dotnetcore.html) which has the same information in a more dense form.
+* look at some of the samples in [FakeBuild](https://github.com/FakeBuild)
+* look at [FAKEs own build script](https://github.com/fsharp/FAKE/blob/master/build.fsx) or other examples across the F# ecosystem.
 * Add fake build scripts to your projects and let us know.
 * Automate stuff with FAKE and use standalone scripts.
-* Write your own modules and let us know.
+* Write your own modules and let us know - we love to add them to the nagivation or announce them on [twitter](https://twitter.com/fsharpMake).
 * Contribute :)